tbensky/ProjectClock/readme.md

 ![escape_and_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/clamp_end.jpg)

-Next, drill a hole suitable for a #4 screw tranverse to the slot, like this
+Next, drill a hole suitable for a #4 screw transverse to the slot, like this

 ![escape_and_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/screw_hole.jpg)